JJ/hoborg/text/text.md

 repaint, grease, change a thing here and there..."
 Maybe he didn't say that, but it sounded like that.

+"How long will that take?"
+I asked.
+Maybe not too long.
+I could stand that.

-I couldn't allow that to happen.
-It couldn't go anywhere.
-And I looked for a way of keeping him in so that I could get it out.
+"Who knows.
+It will be on the queue along with other military mechs, and I have to undergo retraining and... " He said this while he was leaving.
+So no joy here.
+But I couldn't allow that to happen.
+It couldn't go anywhere, not for long, maybe for ever.
+I had to look for a way of keeping him in so that I could get it out.
+I went to Boris.

 "I can't do a damn thing, son.
-He's given me a wad of papers that seem legit as far as I can tell a.
-Besides, neither me nor anybody else in the circus know squat about those things, so it's got to be taken elsewhere to have it fixed real good.
-So enough with that, if you're our of that job until he returns you can go back to help the rest of the crew, don't worry about that."
-Boris the manager told me when I grabbed hold of him.
-But I wasn't worried about *that*, not precisely.
+He's given me a wad of papers that seems legit as far as I can tell.
+Besides, neither me nor anybody else in the circus know squat about those things, so it's got to be taken elsewhere to have it fixed real good."
+I tried to "but" him, but he waved his hand to shut me up.
+"So enough with that, if you're our of that job until he returns you can go back to help the rest of the crew, don't worry about that."
+But I wasn't worried about *that* part.
 That was indeed the least of my worries.

 "But, gee, I don't know, It kind of didn't seem to have any kind of problem, so..."

 "What do you mean?"
+Said Boris.

 "Well, what I was saying is..."
 What  I was  saying was what?
 That I intended to take it away myself?
 That if I didn't manage that, just out of spite I was going to snitch on Rufus to the clowns  who were going to maim and slay him?
 Couldn't do that, either.
+If the clowns knew about it and didn't suspect anything it wasn't going to be this son of Tarsicia who was going to put them on the track.

-"I see.
-OK, let me check back with the ministry and I'll see what I can do, whether I can get some other act or something, OK?"
+"I understand you're worried about falling back to a less qualified work, Full.
+That's a genuine  concern for a worker and citizen of the Republic, and I will address it in due time.
+But let me check back with the ministry and I'll see what I can do, whether I can get some other act or something, OK?"
 Out of a robot and in a dancing poodles act, I was seeing myself doing that.
 Yes, they are cute, Captain.
-Get yourself a dozen and make them dance a cutesy polka.
+Get yourself a dozen and make them dance a nice polka.

-So I was going to get nothing out of that.
+I didn't expect anything out of that, if he even cared about doing what he said.
 So I went back to Rufus to try another angle.

-He was tweaking at things inside Manuel, who was slightly bent and with a hatch in the back wide open.
+He was in his carriage workshop, tweaking at things inside Manuel, who was slightly bent and with a hatch in the back wide open.
 He closed it tight when he heard me opening the door to his workshop.

 "You'll need help for the transport."
 I told him.

-*write and revise*
+He looked up and dropped his hands from the mech, who turned around and looked at me, too, wide open eyes.

+"A truck from the Estación will be sent with two Navy orderlies to help me.
+Don't worry about that".

+"Well, anyways," I said, "they are not skilled, you know, they might..."

+"They won't, don't worry.
+If I need you, I know where I can find you.
+Don't worry."
+Too many don't worries to not actually worry.
+I stood there, thinking what to say.
+Rufus resumed his tinkering  with sparks flying out ot the wires;
+Manuel looked away from me.
+I left.

-This could be the end of my circus days, which I expected to arrive anyways sooner or later, but not like this.
+If Manuel left, this could be the end of my circus days, which I expected to arrive anyways sooner or later, but not like this.
 But the first day I was there came back to me.
 That day I saw Manuel for the first time and I was conned out of a good amount of pesos.

 And then I knew how to grab hold of Manuel.
-So the circus day would truly be over, but it would be over my way and a good way, too.
+So the circus day would truly be over, but it would be over my way.
+And a good way it was, too.

 Gaffe building for fun and profit
 -----------------------------------------

 I couldn't build it myself, of course.
 But if you've got the money and the determination and the original model, nothing is impossible.
+What I was thinking about building?
+Wireless, you were here the first day, a week ago, ain't you?
+When I told everybody how I was conned in the circus using a gaffe that *looked*, in fact, nothing like the real Manuel?

 So the idea was not to recreate the mech, but to create something that looked like the mech, at least from a distance and weighed like the